-Samples are dried rapidly under forced air, the temperature not exceeding 95oF.
+Samples are dried rapidly under forced air, at room temperature not exceeding 75oF.

-Dried samples are crushed with a mechanical grinder, and passed through a stainless steel 10-mesh 2.0 mm sieve to remove stones and unwanted debris.
+Dried samples are crushed with a mechanical grinder and passed through a stainless steel 10-mesh, or 2.0-millimeter sieve to remove stones and unwanted debris.

 - Soil pH (1:1 suspension)